 Using address clauses to obtain overlays should be avoided.
 If the types of the objects are the same, then a renaming declaration is preferable.
 Otherwise, the pragma Import should be used to inhibit the initialization of one of the entities so that it does not interfere with the initialization of the other one.

-C.41 Memory Leak [XYL]
+6.40 Memory Leak [XYL]

-C.41.1 Applicability to language
+6.40.1 Applicability to language

 For objects that are allocated from the heap without the use of reference counting, the memory leak vulnerability is possible in Ada.
 For objects that must allocate from a storage pool, the vulnerability can be present but is restricted to the single pool and which makes it easier to detect by verification.
 For objects of a controlled type that uses referencing counting and that are not part of a cyclic reference structure, the vulnerability does not exist.